Skip To Main Content

 Prerequisite: Zoology: Intro to Livestock Industry and Zoology: Equine Science

 This course is open to students interested in pursuing a career in the field of veterinary medicine.
 Students will learn proper medication procedures, restraining/handling techniques, documentation standards, signs and symptoms/treatments for illnesses, animal breeds, anatomy, behavior, foods and nutrition needs for the care of small animals.
 These courses will also teach veterinary laboratory, examination, and grooming, pharmacy, and radiology procedures as well as learning about making appointments, and medical records.
 Certified Pet Care Technician and a Red Cross Pet First Aide Certification will be offered.
 This course is available for science credit.
-State code 181020
+State code 181020 - STEM course

 Updated